 A single reading does not necessarily correspond to a single class session.
 Reading assignments will be announced in class.
-Supplemental materials will be posted on Blackboard or are available at the URL link indicated below.
+Supplemental materials will be posted on the class web site or are available at the URL link indicated below.
 Unless otherwise specified, page references are to the casebook.